Fogg Behaviour Model

 Ability – Making things simpler:

 If you want to encourage a behaviour people need to have the ability.
 This includes having the skills and knowledge to complete the desired action.
 There are two options here.
-We can either help people improve their skills or we can minimise friction by making it easier for people to undertake the activity.
+We can either help people improve their skills or minimise friction by making it easier for people to undertake the activity.

 Onboarding tools are often used to help users quickly learn the skills needed, but this can be problematic as people are often impatient and lazy when visiting a new website or downloading a new app.
 Creating an intuitive interface that does not require any instructions or on-boarding assistance is often the better approach here.

 Money can also limit our ability to complete a task.
-If we set minimum thresholds for discounts or bonuses too high this can prevent many people on a low budget from participating.
+If we set minimum thresholds for discounts or bonuses too high this can prevent many on a low budget from participating.
 This often happens when organisations use average basket value or the average deposit amount as a guide.
 There is no such thing as an average user and so metrics based upon averages may be highly misleading because they are often heavily biased by outliers.

 Prompts to behaviour: